boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-17-JenkinsHomeLab-P1-MasterSetup.md

 ```

 Update the repository

 ```bash
 sudo apt update
 ```

 Install the default java runtime and jenkins

 ```bash
 sudo apt install default-jre jenkins -y
 ```

 Now we need to get the initial password for jenkins, save the output of this for later.

 ```bash
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-You can now logout from the terminal on the raspberry pi and we can proceed to configuring Jenkins.
+You can now logout from the terminal on the raspberry pi and move on to [configuring Jenkins](#configuring-the-jenkins-master).

 ## Installing with Docker